 Dear Smithfield Staff and Families,

-This 5th edition of the Back to School report includes our weekly report on COVID cases, information regarding flu clinics, staying home when sick, testing requirements, and town data.
+This 13th edition of the Back to School report includes our weekly report on COVID cases, school based surveillance testing, vaccination clinics for ages 5-11, possible revisions to our masking policy, and town data.

 A Weekly Report on COVID Cases